pacoNGH/MAGO-Water-Quality-Monitoring-Tool/README.md

   imgVals = [...TrueColor, samples.dataMask];
 ```

-#### Filter by clouds
+#### Filter by clouds and other elements

-The purpose is to be able to make a subsequent filtering by removing the pixels containing clouds.
+The purpose is to be able to make a subsequent filtering by removing the pixels containing clouds and other elements, like snow.
 This is achieved by the following function that use the SCL results:

 ```
 function isCloud(scl)